MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/supporting-caso.md

 | Tier 2 | Texture support: Texture from cross-adapter resources) |  **CrossAdapterResourceTexture** (includes support for shader resource view, unordered access view, and render target operations |
 | Tier 3 | CASO support: Scan-out from cross-adapter resources  | **CrossAdapterResourceScanout** |

 The graphics kernel will fail the adapter start if it does not indicate support in a superset manner for the three tiers.
-For example, **CrosssAdapterResource** must be set if **CrossAdapterResourceTexture** is set.
+For example, **CrossAdapterResource** must be set if **CrossAdapterResourceTexture** is set.

 #### Tier 1 support requirements